lokidokicoki/lokidokicoki.github.io/_misc/the-rules.md

 Den, de wun wiv dere eyes all cloased, has to gess what fingy is under dere schnoz.

-Iv dey gets it rite, den den win all der moeny.
+Iv dey gets it rite, den dey win all der moeny.
 Oh yeah, der is betting.